Astralis1409/vikramsat_rf_subsystem/JOURNAL.md

-"# July 2   I created this!"
+# July 2   I created this!